tdimino/tomdimino/README.md

 # I believe in you already.

-I invite you to peruse [my portfolio](https://www.minoanmystery.org) to see how I've implemented 'content strategy' for venerable brands, enterprise-grade sites, and open-source tech that benefits humanity as a whole.
+I invite you to peruse [my design portfolio](https://www.minoanmystery.org) to see how I've implemented 'content strategy' for venerable brands, enterprise-grade sites, and open-source tech that benefits humanity as a whole.
 As your friendly, modern-day Minoan, I wield the lens of antiquity and posterity to get at the heart of what you do, and make it clearer to the world.